 FAA also designated an Indirect Effects APE that includes areas around CVG that experience airport noise from aircraft over flights and would experience potential impacts to the view of historic properties.
-FAA has determined there are two historic properties within the Indirect Effects APE (Ephraim Uitz House and the Joel Garnett House), which are eligible for listing in the NRHP.
-The Ephraim Uitz House was previously recommended as historically significant and eligible for listing in the NRHP under Criteria A (Association with Events) and Criteria C (Embodiment of Distinctive Architectural Characteristics).
+FAA has determined there are two historic properties within the Indirect Effects APE, the Ephraim Uitz House and the Joel Garnett House.
+The Ephraim Uitz House was previously recommended as historically significant and listing in the NRHP under Criteria A (Association with Events) and Criteria C (Embodiment of Distinctive Architectural Characteristics).
 The Joel Garnett House was previously recommended as eligible for the NRHP under Criteria C.

-In the Future (2021) No Action and Future (2026) No Action noise exposure contours, the Ephraim Uitz House would be exposed to noise levels of 65-70 DNL and the farmstead property would be partially within the 70-75 DNL.
+In the Future (2021) No Action and Future (2 026) No Action noise exposure co ntours, the Ephraim Uitz House would be exposed to noise levels of 65-70 DNL and the farmstead property would be partially within the 70-75 DNL.
 Under the Future (2021) Proposed Action and Future (2026) Proposed Action, the Ephraim Uitz House would continue to be exposed to 65-70 DNL and the farmstead property would continue to be partially within the 70-75 DNL.
 These noise levels would not significantly change the property's setting or diminish the integrity of the property's significant features because it would maintain its existing architecture and setting and maintain the association with past events.
-In addition, the Future (2021) Proposed Action and Future (2026) Proposed Action would not cause significant air pollutant emissions or water pollutants that could affect these structures (See Section 5.4 Air Quality and Section 5.15 Water Resources for additional information).
-Therefore, the FAA finds No Adverse Effect from the proposed undertaking on the Ephraim Uitz House and farmstead within the Indirect Effects APE.
+In addition, the Future (2021) Proposed Action and Future (2026) Proposed Action would not cause significant air pollutant emissions or water pollutants that could affect these structures (See Section 5.4 Air Quality and Section 5.15 Water Resources for additional informat ion).
+Therefore, the proposed undertaking would have no advers e effect on the E phraim Uitz House and farmstead.

 In the Future (2021) No Action noise exposure contours, the Joel Garnett House would be exposed to noise levels less than 65 DNL.
 Under the Future (2021) Proposed Action, the Joel Garnett House would continue to be exposed to noise levels less than 65 DNL.
 In the Future (2026) No Action noise exposure contours, the Joel Garnett House would be exposed to noise levels of 65-70 DNL.
 Under the Future (2026) Proposed Action, the Joel Garnett House would continue to be exposed to noise levels of 65-70 DNL.
 These noise levels would not significantly change the property's setting or diminish the integrity of the property's significant features because it would maintain its existing architecture.
-In addition, the Future (2021) Proposed Action and Future (2026) Proposed Action would not cause significant air pollutant emissions or water pollutants that could affect these structures (See Section 5.4 Air Quality and Section 5.15 Water Resources for additional information).
-Therefore, the FAA finds No Adverse Effect from the proposed undertaking on the Joel Garnett House within the Indirect Effects APE.
+In addition, the Future (2021) Proposed Action and Future (2026) Proposed Action would not cause significant air pollutant emissions or water pollutants that could affect these structures (See Section 5 .4 Air Quality and Section 5.15 Water Resources for additional information) .
+Therefore, the proposed undertaking would have no adverse effect on the Joel Garnett House.